 An uninsured motorist means that the other person you are in an accident with has no auto insurance.
-If that person crashes your car, you will be paying for your own car repair or medical bills if get injuries.
+If that person crashes your car, you will be paying for your own car repair or medical bills if you get injured.
 The same thing will happen if you are a victim of a hit-and-run driver.
-You need to pay car damages and your injuries caused by them.
+You need to pay for car damages and your injuries caused by them.

 UNDERINSURED MOTORIST (UIM)

 Underinsured motorist means that the other person involved in the accident has car insurance but whose liability limits are too low to cover damages and injuries.
 Most states only require the minimum amount of liability insurance and it may not be sufficient for the damage or bodily injury cost.

 What is part of UM and UIM?

 - Uninsured/Underinsured Bodily Injury Coverage – pays for medical bills for you and your passengers if you are in an accident and the at-fault driver does not have insurance or not enough insurance to cover the bills.
 It also pays for pain and suffering and lost wages.

 - Uninsured/Underinsured Property Damage Coverage – pays for car damages if someone hits you and does not have insurance or not enough insurance to cover for car repairs or parts replacement.
 This can also extend to property damages like your driveway or fences.